9.00-9.15 Opening remarks

 Jan Kostanjevec is a philosopher, social scientist, and programmer, interested in philosophy of science, mathematics, and technology, focusing on expressivity, thinkability, and areas related to ideas, skills, and machines.
 He is writing a PhD thesis on software development in news organizations.
 He is part of the IT team at Radio Študent, a member of GIA and kompot.si.
 He published in Javnost, Šum, and Razpotja.
 He has spoken at LMU Munich, BudPT, Socratic Lectures, and mur.at.

-Simon Hajdini is Senior research associate in the Department of philosophy at the University of Ljubljana, where he teaches social and political philosophy.
+Simon Hajdini is Senior research associate in the Department of Philosophy at the University of Ljubljana, where he teaches social and political philosophy.
 He specialises in critical theory, political economy, (hyper)structuralism and psychoanalysis.
 At present, he is researching and writing on the sensorial politics of social divisions.
 His latest book is What's that smell?
 A philosophy of the olfactory (MIT Press, 2024).

 16.45-18.15 Keynote (chair: Marko Bauer), room 15